The Coral: Solo albums

 Drummer Ian Skelly released a solo album, Cut from a Star, on 10 December 2012.
 He subsequently toured with a 7-piece backing band, The Serpent Power, which included Coral members James Skelly, Paul Duffy and Nick Power.
 In July 2013 the album was re-released as a deluxe edition double-CD.
 Following this Ian began working with Paul Molloy under the name Serpent Power, recording an eponymous album released on Skeleton Key Records in May 2015.

 Lead singer James Skelly released an album entitled Love Undercover on 3 June 2013 with The Intenders, a band comprising Coral members Ian Skelly, Paul Duffy and Nick Power, as well as members of The Sundowners and Tramp Attack.
 Tracks such as "Do It Again" unveiled a less abstract dimension to the artist's songwriting style and highlighted the earthy power of Skelly's distinctive vocals.
 The band toured the UK in June 2013.

 Guitarist Lee Southall recorded an album with the singer Molly Jones titled Goodbye to the River that was due for release in 2013 under the name Northern Sky, but the album remains unreleased.
-In response to fans noting his absence after the Coral announced their new album and tour in November 2015, Southall clarified that he was not involved in the album and tour because he was busy working on a solo project, stating that "it's where my focus has to be right now."
+In response to fans noting his absence after the Coral announced their new album and tour in November 2015, Southall clarified that he was not involved in the album and tour because he was busy working on a solo project, stating that "it's where my focus has to be right now".
 Ian Skelly noted that Southall's recent fatherhood also influenced his decision to take a break from the band, and that he wanted to return once he was done with his solo record.

 Bassist Paul Duffy is working on a project in collaboration with Eva Petersen, to soundtrack the animation "Lunar Lament of a Haunted Heart" by John Davide.
 He has also provided the soundtrack for a short film by Jade Mortimer, titled Risen.

 Keyboard player Nick Power has published "Small Town Chase", a book of lyrics and poetry.
 He has also written and performed with The Lost Brothers on the 2014 album 'New Songs of Dawn and Dust'.
 Power contributed two songs, one of which was 'Hotel Loneliness'.
 Power's second collection 'Holy Nowhere' was released on 5 December 2015.
+Power released an album Throat with Mark McKowski in 2024.